CSE210Team-06/cse210-tinyfoot-06/warmup-retro.md

 Needs Improvement:Would prefer to see more in-person meetings

+Strengths: During the BigFoot project, I was able to effectively work with the library, which gave me a significant boost in confidence, especially considering my lack of a web development background.
+I also communicated well with my teammates, reaching out for help when needed, which contributed to our overall progress.

+Weaknesses: I felt that my limited knowledge of multiple coding languages hindered my ability to contribute as fully as I would have liked.

 **U Lam Lou**

 Went Well: Teammates were helpful about explaining technical details